HumanSignal/label-studio/docs/source/guide/ml.md

 You can select a task ordering like `Predictions score` on Data manager and the sampling strategy will fit the active learning scenario.
 Label Studio will send a train signal to ML Backend automatically on the each annotation submit/update.
 You can enable these train signals on the **machine learning** settings page for your project.

 * If you need to retrieve and save predictions for all tasks, check recommendations from a [topic below](ml.html#Get-predictions-from-a-model).
-* If you want to delete all predictions after your model retrained, check [this topic](ml.html#Delete-predictions).
+* If you want to delete all predictions after your model is retrained, check [this topic](ml.html#Delete-predictions).

 <br>
 <img src="/images/ml-backend-active-learning.png" style="border:1px #eee solid">